dperique/Kuul_periodics/README.md

   * Delete the CronJob (or set the `Suspend` field to `true`)
   * Delete the Job that the CronJob started
     * the Pod will be Terminated
+* If the container image is such that when the job "fails", have some way to report failure (e.g., report in a slack channel or log) but do NOT `exit 1` in the Pod -- if you do, the job will end with status of Error and will run again and repeat until a return code of 0 is returned.
+I'm still experimenting to see if this implies anything but a return code of 0 is ok.

 ## Kuul Images